Happy 89th Birthday Alice Munro! 5 Must-Read Books By Canada’s Short Fiction Master

 The Progress of Love

 This collection of 13 stories won Munro her third Governor General Award.
 In it, the author continues her celebrated exploration of the intimate and transforming moments of life.

 The Love of a Good Woman

 Munro has stated that this collection, published in October of 2012, will be her last.
 It won the Trillium Book Award.
-The paperback version will be published this week, hopefully bringing a new flood of readers to this iconic Canadian writer’s work.
-As always, these reveal how extraordinary the ordinary life can be.
+As always, these stories reveal how extraordinary the ordinary life can be.